XealRedan/MLTA/README.md

 To avoid manually building the project, already built executables can be found here: https://github.com/XealRedan/MLTA/releases/tag/v1.0

+It requires to have a JRE 8 installed.

 ## Results

 Following figures illustrate the results of application of the linear regression algorithms on Leland dataset